IQMR 2026

 Kanisha D. Bond is Assistant Professor of Political Science at Binghamton University (SUNY).
 She uses quantitative and qualitative methods to study culture, violence, and contentious political mobilization, with a special focus on how ideology, race, and gender influence institution-building among radical groups in polarized societies.
 Her scholarship can be found in the American Political Science Review, Journal of Politics, British Journal of Political Science, International Negotiation, Political Science Research and Methods, Qualitative and Mixed Methods Research, International Studies Review, Politics, Groups, and Identities, and Contemporary Political Theory.
 Her public interest writings on the politics of (studying) radical mobilization have been published by Foreign Policy, the Washington Post’s Monkey Cage blog, the Social Science Research Council; her thoughts on the same have featured in various print and web-based interviews.
 Bond also co-convenes the Advancing Research on Conflict Consortium, which supports and facilitates methodological training and intellectual community for researchers conducting fieldwork in fragile and violence-affected environments.

-Christopher Carter is Assistant Professor in the Department of Politics and John L. Nau III Assistant Professor of the History and Principles of Democracy at the University of Virginia.
+Christopher L. Carter is Assistant Professor in the Department of Politics and John L. Nau III Assistant Professor of the History and Principles of Democracy at the University of Virginia.
 He is also a Research Associate at the Center on the Politics of Development at the University of California, Berkeley.
-In his book project, he examines the emergence as well as the political and social effects of Indigenous autonomy in Latin America.
+In his book (The Long Shadow of Extraction: The Origins of Indigenous Autonomy Demands, 2025), he examines the emergence as well as the political and social effects of Indigenous autonomy in Latin America.
 All of his work employs a multi-method approach, using experimental and natural experimental data as well as extensive interviewing and archival research.

 Gary Goertz is an independent scholar working from Ann Arbor, MI.
 He is the author of numerous methodological articles and books, including “A Tale of Two Cultures: Qualitative and Quantitative Research in the Social Sciences,” “Multimethod Research, Causal Mechanisms, and Case Studies: An Integrated Approach,” “Social Science Concepts and Measurement}: new and completely revised edition, 2020” (all with Princeton University Press).

-Diana Kapiszewski is Associate Professor of Government and Director of the Center for Latin American Studies at Georgetown University.
+Diana Kapiszewski is Associate Professor of Government at Georgetown University, Co-Director of the Georgetown Democracy Initiative, and Co-Director of IQMR.
 Her research interests include public law, comparative politics, and research methods.
 She has published several books (authored and co-edited) and multiple articles on comparative law and courts, as well as on field research and research transparency.
-Her ongoing work includes a co-edited volume on concepts, data, and methods in comparative law and politics, and projects examining democratic backsliding and the “architecture of accountability” in Latin America, how research methods are used in political science scholarship, and how Annotation for Transparent Inquiry (ATI) can enhance scholarship in the law and society tradition.
-Kapiszewski directs SIGLA (the States and Institutions of Governance in Latin America database project, www.sigladata.org) and co-directs IQMR.
+Her ongoing work includes a co-edited volume on concepts, data, and methods in comparative law and politics, and projects examining democratic backsliding and judicial resistance thereto; institutions of electoral governance in Latin America; the use of research methods in political science scholarship; and how Annotation for Transparent Inquiry (ATI) can enhance scholarship in the law and society tradition.

 Lauren MacLean is the Dean’s Professor of Political Economy and Civic Engagement and the Department Chair of Political Science at Northeastern University.
 Her research focuses on the political economy of state formation, public service provision, and democratic citizenship in Africa.
 MacLean has published award-winning books including: Informal Institutions and Citizenship in Rural Africa: Risk and Reciprocity in Ghana and Cote d’Ivoire (Cambridge University Press, 2010), The Politics of Non-State Social Welfare in the Global South (Cornell University Press, 2014), co-edited with Melani Cammett, and Field Research in Political Science (Cambridge University Press, 2015), coauthored with Diana Kapiszewski and Ben Read.
 Her research has been published in a wide range of journals and supported by grants, including from Carnegie, NSF, SSRC, RWJ, and Fulbright-Hays.
 She has a forthcoming book focused on the politics of the electricity crisis and the exercise of democratic citizenship in Ghana.
 She was the recipient of the APSA QMMR 2016 David Collier Mid-Career Achievement Award.